Emergency calls

 National Operational Guidance for Fire Survival Guidance calls was published in July 2021.

-The Government and the National Fire Chiefs Council (NFCC) collaborated to produce technological solutions to allow fire control rooms to share information about risk critical information, including fire survival guidance calls, simultaneously.
+New technological solutions allow fire control rooms to share information about risk critical information, including fire survival guidance calls, simultaneously.
 All services now have access to this system.

-In October 2023, the NFCC surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15c:
+The NFCC has surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15c.

-95% of services (41 services) reported they have completed this recommendation through reviewing training and policy and completing the necessary actions to manage multiple fire survival guidance calls.
-This represents a 2% increase from the previous NFCC survey completed in March 2023.
+All services have reported that they have completed this recommendation through reviewing training and policy and completing the necessary actions to manage multiple fire survival guidance calls.

 Recommendation